AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-perform-issue.md

 ***Please mention your issue with clear details in the next line:***

 Please provide us the detail of the issue and how it is impacting your spaces.
+Example:- Whole instance is slow or unresponsive, Specific functions in the application are slow, Application server is overloaded, Database server is overloaded, OutOfMemory errors or high memory usage